 Significant elevation in blood pressure, including hypertensive crisis with acute impairment of organ systems, has been reported on rare occasions in patients treated with 5-HT1 agonists, including patients without a history of hypertension.
 Monitor blood pressure in patients treated with ONZETRA Xsail.
 ONZETRA Xsail is contraindicated in patients with uncontrolled hypertension.

-Anaphylactic reactions have occurred in patients receiving sumatriptan.
+Hypersensitivity reactions, including angioedema and anaphylaxis, have occurred in patients receiving sumatriptan.
 Such reactions can be life-threatening or fatal.
 In general, anaphylactic reactions to drugs are more likely to occur in individuals with a history of sensitivity to multiple allergens.
 ONZETRA Xsail is contraindicated in patients with a history of hypersensitivity reaction to sumatriptan.

 Seizures have been reported following administration of sumatriptan.
 Some have occurred in patients with either a history of seizures or concurrent conditions predisposing to seizures.
 There are also reports in patients where no such predisposing factors are apparent.
 ONZETRA Xsail should be used with caution in patients with a history of epilepsy or conditions associated with a lowered seizure threshold.

 Advise the patient to read the FDA-approved patient labeling (PATIENT INFORMATION and Instructions for Use).

 Only patients who are able to understand and follow the instructions should use ONZETRA Xsail.

 Instructions on the proper use of ONZETRA Xsail from a physician or healthcare professional prior to administration for the first time may be helpful.
 For support, healthcare professionals and patients can call 1-800-793-2145 or see www.ONZETRA.com.